top of page

 The BVI Shark Sanctuary: A Bold Initiative

 In 2009, the British Virgin Islands made a significant commitment by declaring its territorial waters a shark sanctuary.
-This decision was prompted by the worldwide decline in shark populations, with estimates indicating that 70 million sharks are killed each year due to overfishing and destruction of their habitats.
-The Shark Sanctuary prohibits all shark fishing, emphasizing the role of these crucial predators in ocean health.
+This decision came in response to the worldwide decline in shark populations.
+Estimates indicate that 70 million sharks are killed each year due to overfishing and habitat destruction.
+The Shark Sanctuary prohibits all shark fishing, which underscores the critical role these predators play in ocean health.

-Sharks are essential for keeping populations of smaller marine creatures balanced.
-For instance, a healthy shark population can help control species like parrotfish, which, if left unchecked, could overgraze important coral reefs.
-The sanctuary spans over 1.4 million acres, providing a safe habitat for numerous species, including the Caribbean reef shark and the impressive tiger shark.
+Sharks are essential for maintaining the balance of smaller marine creatures.
+For instance, a vibrant shark population can help control species like parrotfish.
+If not kept in check, these fish might overgraze important coral reefs.
+The sanctuary spans over 1.4 million acres, providing a safe habitat for various species, including the Caribbean reef shark and the impressive tiger shark.

-This innovative initiative has not only aided in shark conservation but has also boosted eco-tourism.
-Each year, thousands of divers, snorkelers, and marine enthusiasts visit the BVI to swim alongside these magnificent creatures, enhancing the local economy while promoting awareness of marine conservation.
+This innovative initiative has significantly aided shark conservation and boosted eco-tourism.
+Each year, thousands of divers, snorkelers, and marine enthusiasts visit the BVI to swim alongside these magnificent creatures.
+This influx enhances the local economy while raising awareness about marine conservation.

 Other Marine National Parks in the BVI